lxd-nomad/lxd-nomad/docs/contributing.rst

   $ py.test

-Code coverage should not decrease with pull requests but in some cases we realise that isn't always possible, in which case it can then be discussed with the maintainers on a Github issue, so that there is some history about this.
+Code coverage should not decrease with pull requests but in some cases we realise that isn't always possible.
+If this happen it should be discussed on a Github issue with the maintainers, so that there is some history about this.

 You can easily get the code coverage of the project using the following command: